mykubernetes/linux-install/ceph/对象存储/1使用 S3 API 访问 Ceph 对象存储.md

 # s3cmd --configure
 Enter new values or accept defaults in brackets with Enter.
 ...
-Access Key: N5UJH6WDNT2FH5WUMHIC
+Access Key: N5UJH6WDNT2FH5WUMHIC                              # 输入ak
-Secret Key: ja0kAxtM0kSvhl2qY4Ruww4omZPvd72ulktguOYU
+Secret Key: ja0kAxtM0kSvhl2qY4Ruww4omZPvd72ulktguOYU          # 输入sk
 Default Region [US]:
 Use "s3.amazonaws.com" for S3 Endpoint and not modify it to the target A mazon S3.